Last Update: 8:00 am September 4, 2020

-Under the Restore Illinois plan, the North-Central Region that includes the ISU campus moved to Phase 4 as of June 26, at which time research can occur on campus and in the field with even fewer restrictions than in Phase 3.
+Under the Restore Illinois plan, the North-Central Region that includes the ISU campus returned to Phase 5 as of June 11, 2021, at which time research can occur on campus and in the field with very few restrictions.
+On July 27, 2021 the CDC released updated masking recommendations and beginning July 29, 2021, until further notice, face coverings are required for students, faculty, staff, and visitors on campus and Laboratory Schools.

 Please consult the Return to Work Toolkit as you make arrangements to reoccupy your research spaces.
-Be sure to obtain this approval before traveling to a field site, archive, library, etc. if you expect reimbursement for your travel expenses.
+Be sure to check before traveling to a field site, archive, library, etc. as the situation remains fluid around the world and restrictions vary by locale.

 You are expected to observe the following restrictions: